NexTechArchitect/RST-Reputation-Protocol/README.md

 | **Gold** 🥇 | 600 – 849 | Gold circle + crown + gems | 2× | 60% of collateral |
 | **Platinum** 💎 | 850 – 1000 | Platinum ring + diamond | 3× | 80% of collateral |

----

 ## ⚙️ Scoring Actions

-Actions are recorded through the **ReputationVault**.
+Actions are recorded through the ReputationVault.
 Each action maps to a signed score delta enforced by the `ReputationMath` library.
-Raw deltas are never exposed — only the `Action` enum is accessible to callers.
+Raw deltas are never exposed, only the `Action` enum is accessible to callers.

 | Action | Function | Score Delta | Cooldown |
 |---|---|---|---|